ceharvs/transplant2mongo/README.md

 # Guide for Transplant2Mongo

 This Tool allows users to import data from UNOS STAR file to MongoDB using Python.
-This tool was developed using OPTN data as of 2014 and 2015.
+This tool was developed using OPTN STAR file data as of June 2014 and March 2015.

 ## Requirements
 Performing the installation requires the following components: